-$\textbf{Auxiliary Load}{i,j} = \textbf{Operational Demand (sent out)}{i,j} \times \textbf{Auxiliary Load Factor}{i,j}$
+Auxiliary Load{i,i} = Operational Demand (sent out){i,i} × Auxiliary Load Factor{i,i}

-5. Maximum and minimum demand
+5 Maximum and minimum demand

-Demand is dependent on both structural drivers as well as random drivers such as weather conditions, seasonal effects and random stochastic volatilitythe model residual.
+Demand is dependent on both structural drivers as well as random drivers such as weather conditions, seasonal effects and the model residual.
 To capture the random drivers, AEMO uses a probabilistic methodology to develop regional minimum and maximum demand forecasts.

-Several scenarios are developed to capture uncertainty in structural drivers, while uncertainty attributable to random drivers is expressed as an interval, probability of exceedance (POE) forecast from a forecast distribution.
+Several scenarios are developed to capture uncertainty in structural drivers, while uncertainty attributable to random drivers is expressed as an interval, POE forecast from a forecast distribution.
 As such, forecast maximum demand (MD) is not a single point forecast.
 For any given season or year: